kyoung/trek/PMO.md

          - http://design.tutsplus.com/tutorials/ringed-planet-supernova-photoshop--psd-12301
          - http://glennclovis.deviantart.com/art/Helio-Nebula-Tutorial-115604344?q=1&qo=1
      - [x] It would be nice to be able to scan the star: We'd need a basic mesh for it, but that seems pretty simple

+## v 0.19 The third dimention!
+[COMPLETE-ISH]
+- [x] z-axis implementation
+    - [x] Allow ships to set course using 'm': 0-250, 750-1000 are both valid sets... anything else, just turn the ship around
+    - [x] display -/+ z values on system map displays
+    - [x] have the stations start at positions other than z : 0
+    - [x] figure out if/how to patch the rotation of the ship
+        - turning left/right while pitched up does different things depending on the angle of attack... we could get all fancy with quaternions, but at the end of the day, this is meant to be a ship, not a fighter.
+It would make sense for safety reasons to limit the accumulation of angular momentum, and if we decide we're okay with this, we don't have to do anything.
+- [x] have radiation levels increase the closer you get to the star
+    - [x] safety zone > 20AU should allow a safe muster point
+    - [x] science scans of the star should indicate this information
+- [-] begin using the accretion disk
+    - [x] have radiation be dampened by the accretion disks / dust cloud objects
+    - [x] have the dust inform the particle density environmental value
+    - [x] have the particle density figures corelate to max-possible warp speed
+        - this gets super annoying... let's balance this a bit more
+        - [x] when the nav drops out of warp, display a message to the conn screen (socket it)
+        - [x] when the computer detects a lower required speed, drop to that speed, not zero
+        - [-] play with lowering the particle density some more
+        - [-] the visible gas clouds don't seem to line up with the observed particle density
+    - [x] display the distribution of gas clouds on the sector screen
+    - [x] have clouds appear more radially, and at harmonics
+- [x] have warp drive be a charge-depleting action on the nacelles